MicrosoftDocs/power-platform/power-platform/admin/power-automate-licensing/types.md

 To ensure service availability and quality, there are limits to the number of Power Platform requests (PPR) users can make across all Power Platform products.
 PPR limits are set against normal usage patterns in both five minute and per 24 hour intervals.
 Most organizations don't exceed these limits.

-The 24 hour limit is based on the user license or on the Process license(s) allocated to a cloud flow :
+The 24 hour limit is based on the user license or on the Process / Per-flow plan license allocated to a cloud flow :
   - If a user has a Power Automate Premium license, they can make 40,000 Power Platform requests across all of their cloud flows in a tenant within a 24 hour period.
 This limit includes requests the platform makes to third party connectors too.
   - If a cloud flow has been allocated Process license(s), the flow, its child flows, and its assocaited flows can make 250,000 Power Platform requests across all users of the flow in a 24 hour period.
+  - If a cloud flow has been allocated a Per-flow plan (legacy), the flow can make 250,000 Power Platform requests across all users of the flow in a 24 hour period.

 To prevent a usage-heavy flow or user from impacting other users, this capacity is tracked based on consumption at an individual user or flow level and it can't be pooled at any other level like environment or tenant levels.
 The 24 hours is a sliding window, meaning that anytime a cloud flow runs, the system looks at the requests in the past 24 hours to determine if the user is at their limit.For example, two users in a tenant may have Premium licenses and each user gets 40,000 requests per 24 hour period.
 If the first person uses more than 40,000 requests 24 hour period, their flows will slow down and won't impact the second user who only used 20,000 requests and still has 20,000 requests remaining.